sreekarvss29/Linq-Data-Take-Home/README.md

 ## ⚖️ Trade-offs & Assumptions
 ### 🔹 **Trade-offs**
-- **File-based storage**: Instead of a database, this implementation relies on JSON files.
-This is simple but may not scale well for extremely large datasets.
+- I went with a **file-based approach** (instead of a database) to keep things simple and focused on logic.
+But of course, this might not scale for very large datasets.
-- **Single-threaded processing**: The script processes events sequentially.
-If performance is a concern, **parallel processing or a distributed system** can be implemented.
+- Everything runs on a **single thread**, which works fine for now, but it can be optimized with parallel or distributed processing if needed.

 ### 🔹 **Assumptions**
 - Each event has a **unique ID**.
-- Events **arrive in an append-only manner** in `events.jsonl`.
+- Events are **appended only** to the JSONL file (no in-place edits).
-- The event log will **not be externally modified** while processing is in progress.
+- No external modifications are made to the event file while processing is running.

 ---

 ## 📈 Scaling the System for Millions of Events per Hour
-If this system were required to handle millions of events per hour, I would implement the following changes:

-✔ **Use Apache Kafka or AWS Kinesis** – Instead of batch file processing, I would stream events in real-time.
-✔ **Implement Database Sharding** – To distribute event storage and avoid single database bottlenecks.
-✔ **Introduce Event Partitioning** – Ensuring that different categories of events are processed in parallel by separate workers.
-✔ **Leverage Distributed Computing (Spark/Flink)** – To process massive amounts of data efficiently across clusters.
-✔ **Use Cloud-Based Storage (S3, BigQuery, Snowflake)** – To store large volumes of event history and allow efficient querying.

-These improvements would allow the system to process high-volume, real-time event data efficiently while maintaining **fault tolerance, high availability, and performance**.
+If this needed to support real-time processing at a massive scale, here’s what I’d do:

+- Use a streaming platform like **Apache Kafka** or **AWS Kinesis** instead of reading from a file.
+- Add **event partitioning** so that events can be split and processed in parallel.
+- Use **distributed frameworks** like **Apache Flink** or **Spark Structured Streaming** for real-time processing across multiple machines.
+- Store data in cloud-based storage systems like **S3, BigQuery, or Snowflake** for long-term storage and analytics.
+- Implement **sharding and worker queues** to distribute the workload efficiently.

 ---